 Simpson (1943) and others built even more historicity into the concept.
 These are all, of course, intended as definitions of the species category, and they attempt to provide a test (or a ‘yardstick’: Mayr 1976 479) that in principle will permit a researcher to decide whether a group of individuals should all be identified by a single species-level concept such as ‘homo sapiens’.
 The test for species membership is the capacity to interbreed; the test distinguishing two species is incapacity to interbreed.
 Dobzhansky makes the importance of this test transparent—the transition from a single interbreeding population to two reproductively isolated ones is the process of speciation.

 Mayr claims that his Biological Species Concept (BSC) is an advance on both; individual species members are objectively related to one another not by a shared relation to a type but by causal and historical relationships to one another.
-Notice, however, that this is, from an ontological perspective, nominalism.
-Mayr’s position can be understood as arguing for a new, objective way of understanding the epistemological grounds for grouping individuals into species.
+He can thus be understood as arguing for a new, objective way of understanding the epistemological grounds for grouping individuals into species.
 This new way of grouping stresses historical, genetic and various ecological relationships among the individuals as the grounds for determining species membership.
 His claim is that this is more reliable and objective than similarities of phenotypic characteristics.
 This makes sense of the importance he eventually places on the fact the BSC defines species relationally:

 …species are relationally defined.
 The word species corresponds very closely to other relational terms such as, for instance, the word brother. … To be a different species is not a matter of degree of difference but of relational distinctness.
 (Mayr 1976 518)

 A number of critics have pointed out that essentialism need not be committed to ‘types’ understood as universalia in re; and on certain accounts of essences any species taxon that meets the standards of BSC does so in virtue of certain essential (though relational and historical) properties.
-At one extreme Michael Ghiselin and David Hull (and Mayr (1987) acknowledges this as an extension of his ideas) have argued that this causal/historical structure of species provides grounds, at least within evolutionary biology, for considering species to be individuals.
+At one extreme, Michael Ghiselin and David Hull have argued that this causal/historical structure of species provides grounds, at least within evolutionary biology, for considering species to be individuals.
 Organisms are not members of a class or set, but ‘parts’ of a phylogenetic unit.
 Taking a very different tack, Denis Walsh has recently argued that a form of ‘evolutionary essentialism,’ bearing a striking resemblance to the essentialism of Aristotle’s zoological work, is implicit in the work of a number of evolutionary developmental theorists.
 (Walsh, 2006)

 A critical issue in this debate over the account of the species concept most appropriate for Darwinism is the extent to which the process of biological classification—taxonomy—should be informed by advances in biological theory.
 Besides those already discussed, the moderate pluralism associated with Robert Brandon and Brent Mischler or the more radical pluralism defended by Philip Kitcher, argues that different explanatory aims within the biological sciences will require different criteria for determining whether a group constitutes a species.
 Cladists, on the other hand, employ strictly defined phylogenetic tests to determine species rank.